Roddie Edmonds: Recognition and legacy

 After his death in 1985, Edmonds' wife gave his son, Chris Edmonds, several of the diaries his father had kept while in the POW camp.
 Chris Edmonds, a Baptist minister, began researching his story, and stumbled upon a mention of the event at the POW camp.
 He located several of the Jewish soldiers his father saved, who provided witness statements to Yad Vashem.
 Among the Jewish-American POW servicemen who were saved was Sonny Fox, an American television host and executive, who witnessed and later recounted Edmonds' actions.

 On 10 February 2015, Yad Vashem recognized Edmonds as "Righteous Among the Nations," Israel's highest honor for non-Jews who risked their lives to save Jews during the Holocaust.
 The awards ceremony was held January 27, 2016, at the Israeli embassy in Washington, D.C., where the then-President Barack Obama praised Edmonds for action "above and beyond the call of duty," and echoed Edmonds' statement of solidarity with Jews.
 Chris Edmonds received the Righteous medal and certificate of honor from Israeli Ambassador Ron Dermer and Yad Vashem Council Chairman Rabbi Lau on his father's behalf at the ceremony.

 "…Edmonds seemed like an ordinary American soldier, but he had an extraordinary sense of responsibility and dedication to his fellow human beings," Yad Vashem Chairman Avner Shalev.

 Chris Edmonds has sought to have his father's bravery recognized with the Medal of Honor.
 However, the initial U.S. Army position has been that he was a captive, and therefore ineligible because his actions were not in combat.

 To overcome this obstacle, on March 23, 2016, in the U. S. House of Representatives, Rep. John J. Duncan Jr. (R-TN-2) introduced H.R.
 4863, the "Roddie Edmonds Congressional Gold Medal Act" bill.
 The bill's original purpose was to recognize Edmonds with a Congressional Gold Medal, one of the two highest civilian awards in the United States (along with the Presidential Medal of Freedom).
 It was referred to the House Armed Services Committee, from where it was referred, on April 5, 2016, to the Subcommittee on Military Personnel.

 On February 13, 2017, in the U. S. Senate, members from Edmonds's home state of Tennessee—U.S. Senators Lamar Alexander (R-TN) and Bob Corker (R-TN), joined by Senators Tim Kaine (D-VA) and Ben Cardin (D-MD)—introduced a bill to have Sergeant Edmonds honored with the Congressional Gold Medal.
 The effort was renewed on April 21, 2021, with US Representative Tim Burchett (TN) introducing the "Master Sergeant Roddie Edmonds Congressional Gold Medal Act".
 A companion bill was also introduced in the US Senate.

 A historical marker honoring Edmonds was placed in Knoxville, Tennessee, on November 15, 2020.
 It was donated by the Jewish American Society for Historic Preservation, with support from the Knoxville Jewish Alliance.

+On March 2, 2026 President Donald Trump posthumously awarded Edmonds the Medal of Honor.
+His son Chris received it on his behalf.